jan-of-us/OOP_22_AI_NN/GUI-interaction-requirements.md

 * create class ex.
 KNeighbours(Data=x, K=1, split=0.8)
 * Class has a method called run or similar for processing
 * plot or print to output the results, various parameters to decide format / type etc
+* Possible wrapper class that calls all the other classes, not sure yet if possible